pharanbrush/pharanbrush.github.io/how-to-install-csp-brushes.md

 There's a number of ways to install brushes.
 But you usually download multiple brushes in a pack, so you'll usually want to install multiple brushes at once.

-The fastest way to install multiple brushes is to select them in your file manager, and drag them into Clip Studio Paint's [Sub Tool] Palette.
+The fastest way to install multiple brushes is to select them in your file manager (File Explorer, Finder, Files App), and drag them into Clip Studio Paint's [Sub Tool] Palette.
 This is the palette that shows a list of "brushes" under a tool.

-- In Windows 10, the file manager is **File Explorer**.
-- In macOS, it's **Finder**.
-- In iOS/iPadOS, it's the built-in **Files** App.

 ![](img/drag-and-drop-install-windows.gif)
 Drag-and-drop files into the [Sub Tool] palette to install.